 2. Hanns Eisler School of Music

-The Hanns Eisler School of Music Berlin was established in 1950 as the German Academy for Music (Deutsche Hochschule für Musik in German).
-About 500 students study at its two campuses, located in the heart of Berlin.
-It is a leading music school in Germany and Europe, attracting many international students.
-About two-thirds of the university’s student population is from abroad.
+The Hanns Eisler School of Music Berlin was founded in 1950 as the German Academy for Music (Deutsche Hochschule für Musik).
+Around 500 students study at its two locations in central Berlin, and two-thirds of the student body comes from abroad.

 3. University of Music and Theatre Munich